coolbho3k/manuf/README.md

 Alternatively you can call the program with:

     python -m manuf
-or by executung the `manuf.py` script directly
+or by executing the `manuf.py` script directly

 ```bash
 ./manuf/manuf.py # From the install folder